NyaomiDEV/opencore-x570-taichi/README.md

 - AMD graphics cards newer than the RX Polaris series:

-  - RX 5000 Series: You have to add `agdpmod=pikera` in boot-args to properly boot.
+  - RX 5000/6000 Series: You have to add `agdpmod=pikera` in boot-args to properly boot. (already added by default)
   - RX 6000 Series: Not all cards are supported!
 Check your card beforehand.

 - Any processor other than the 3800XT I have: